NikitaDouglas/MyPortfolio/Week5.md

   - SELF-ASSESSMENT: So, on reflection, there's no danger that by the end of today I was going to have a full set of notes on how to learn a new language; what I do have is a start.
 I read the aforementioned article and began to create [my Ruby/JavaScript dictionary](https://drive.google.com/file/d/1YT-5ZpmonaLAH1DrkNIYzpgv_rhpxbF3/view?usp=sharing), and I've learnt a few that should help me to get on with coding in JavaScript this week.
 However, I'm worried about only seeing similarity, and not comparing for contrast, the danger being that I won't appreciate the fundamental difference of JavaScript (of which I'm aware generally, if not specifically), and thus won't understand when the gaseous bubbles of quirk rise from the deep-sea trench of difference.
 I'll keep going with the dictionary, but tomorrow I'd also like to have a loook at articles that explain the fundamental difference in how the language is structured.

 #### Tuesday 17th September
-- GOAL:
+- GOAL: To continue to learn strategies to learn a new language, particularly investigating the difference between Ruby and JavaScript.
-- PLAN:
+- PLAN: Research the fundamental difference between the two languages.
+Continue filling out the Ruby/JavaScript dictionary.
-- EVIDENCE:
+- EVIDENCE: A more completed dictionary.
+Some notes on the structural difference between Ruby and JavaScript as languages.

 #### Wednesday 18th September
 - GOAL: